aidenlab/Juicebox/README.md

 - [EMT](https://github.com/sa501428/hic-emt) for upgrading older .hic files or making smaller .hic files for regions of interest.

-We will continue to host this repository for legacy purposes, but bug reports and github issues should be posted at the appropriate repositories listed above.
+We will continue to host this repository for legacy purposes, but updates, bug reports, and github issues will be handled at the appropriate repositories listed above.

 --------------
 About Juicebox